-Impacts Mitigation Measures AESTHETICS (cont.) minimize night sky impacts during construction and operation.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Impacts Mitigation Measures Significance After Mitigation AESTHETICS (cont.) minimize night sky impacts during construction and operation.
 The lighting plan shall include, at minimum, the following lighting design parameters: Lighting shall be of the minimum necessary brightness consistent with operational safety and security requirements.
 Lighting shall incorporate fixture hoods/shielding with light directed downward and or toward the area to be illuminated.
 Light fixtures that are visible from beyond the project boundary shall have cutoff angles that are sufficient to prevent lamps and reflectors from being visible beyond the project boundary, except where necessary for security.
 Project lighting shall be kept off when not in use whenever feasible and consistent with safety and security requirements.
 AES-6: Treat PV solar panel glass with anti-reflective coating.
-For proposed PV facilities greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation commercial scale or community scale that have been determined by a qualified County qualified planner to have the potential to impact visual resources within the individual SEDAs and the OVSA, glass used to cover solar panels shall be treated with an anti-reflective coating to further decrease reflection and increase the transmission of light through the glass to the cells.
+For proposed PV facilities greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation commercial scale or community scale that have been determined by a qualified County qualified-planner to have the potential to impact visual resources within the individual SEDAs and the OVSA, glass used to cover solar panels shall be treated with an anti-reflective coating to further decrease reflection and increase the transmission of light through the glass to the cells.
 AES-7: Coordinate with the Federal Aviation Administration when considering the use of audio visual warning systems.
-For projects requiring aircraft warning lights, the project applicant shall coordinate with the Federal Aviation Administration (FAA) to consider the use and installation of audio visual warning systems technology1 on tower structures.
-If the FAA denies a permit for the use of audio visual warning systems, the project applicant shall limit lighting to the minimum required to meet FAA safety requirements.
+For projects requiring aircraft warning lights, the project applicant shall coordinate with the Federal Aviation Administration of audio visual warning systems, the project applicant shall limit lighting to the minimum required to meet FAA safety requirements.

-&lt;sup>1AVWS technology consists of all-weather, day and night, low-voltage, radar-based obstacle avoidance systems that activate lighting and audio signals to alert pilots of the presence of potential obstacles.
+$^{1}$ AVWS technology consists of all-weather, day and night, low-voltage, radar-based obstacle avoidance systems that activate lighting and audio signals to alert pilots of the presence of potential obstacles.
 The lights and audio warnings are inactive when there is no air traffic in the area of potential obstruction.

-Impacts Mitigation Measures

-ESTHETICS (cont.)

-AES-8: Projects on federal land will comply with the respective federal agency's visual guidelines and policies.
+Table ES-1 (cont.)
+IMPACTS AND PROPOSED MITIGATION Significance Impacts Mitigation Measures After Mitigation STHETICS (cont.) migunon AES-8: Projects on federal land will comply with the respective federal agency's visual guidelines and policies.
 Solar energy projects proposed on federal land within individual SEDAs and the OVSA shall be coordinated with the federal agency that is responsible for the management of the land and shall comply with the respective federal agency's visual guidelines and policies.
 AES-9: The project will implement BMPs and measures during construction to reduce the visual and aesthetic effects of the construction site.
-The following measures shall be implemented for all proposed solar energy projects greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation-commercial scale or community scale that have been determined by a qualified County qualified planner to have the potential to impact visual resources within the individual SEDAs and the OVSA during construction: • Construction boundaries and staging areas shall be clearly delineated and where appropriate fenced to prevent encroachment onto adjacent natural areas. • Construction staging and laydown areas visible from nearby roads, residences, and recreational areas shall be visually screened using temporary fencing.
-Fencing shall be of an appropriate design and color to visually blend with the site's surroundings. • Existing native vegetation shall be preserved to the greatest extent possible. • Project grading shall utilize undulating surface edges and contours that repeat the natural shapes, forms, textures, and lines of the surrounding landscape. • Exposed soils shall be restored to their original contour and vegetation. • Stockpiled topsoils shall be reapplied to disturbed surfaces.
-AES-10: Projects requiring overhead electrical transmission connections will consider design and installation techniques that reduce visual impacts.
-For projects that require overhead electrical transmission connections to existing transmission lines and for the potential off-site transmission corridor to serve the Trona,
+The following measures shall be implemented for all proposed solar energy projects greater than 20 MW (utility scale) and for proposed solar energy projects that are distributed generation commercial scale or community scale that have been determined by a qualified County qualified planner to have the potential to impact visual resources within the individual SEDAs and the OVSA during construction: Construction boundaries and staging areas shall be clearly delineated and where appropriate fenced to prevent encroachment onto adjacent natural areas.
+Construction staging and laydown areas visible from nearby roads, residences, and recreational areas shall be visually screened using temporary fencing.
+Fencing shall be of an appropriate design and color to visually blend with the site's surroundings.
+Existing native vegetation shall be preserved to the greatest extent possible.
+Project grading shall utilize undulating surface edges and contours that repeat the natural shapes, forms, textures, and lines of the surrounding landscape.
+Exposed soils shall be resported to their original contour and vegetation.
+Stockpiled topsoils shall be reapplied to disturbed surfaces.